Features of NAS QNAP SS-839 Pro Data Recovery for Home Enthusiasts

 It's important to note that data recovery success depends on various factors, such as the severity of the data loss, the condition of the NAS device, and the actions taken after data loss.
 It is recommended to consult with professionals or use reliable software to ensure the best possible chance of successful data recovery.

-Although NAS SS-839 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SS-839 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view